pstroe/chartering-new-realms-2024/chapter8.md

     epochs=epochs
 )
 ```
-The model log is stored in vaiable called history.
-We are accesing the training accuracy and validaton accuracy.
-We can visualize the by ploting the values.
-For the training accuracy 100 percent is reached and for validaton accuracy 95 percent.
+The model log is stored in variable called history.
+We are accessing the training accuracy and validation accuracy.
+We can visualize the by plotting the values.
+For the training accuracy 100 percent is reached and for validation accuracy 95 percent.
 ```
 fig1 = plt.gcf()
 plt.plot(history.history['accuracy'])